HMoreland1/CADLE/README.md

 To access CADLE, follow these steps:

 1. Visit the CADLE website.
-2. If you're a Royal Navy personnel, use your provided credentials to log in.
+2. Use your provided credentials to log in.
 Otherwise, contact your system administrator for access.
-3. Explore the available learning modules and quizzes to enhance your cybersecurity awareness.
+3. Explore the available learning modules and quizzes to enhance your cyber-security awareness.
 4. Employers can set tasks and assignments for employees through the administrative interface.

 ## Security Considerations: